markjnkim/es_mod/04-Web-APIs/content/lesson-3-update-delete.md

 ![DevTools console shows an li element with multiple child elements](./assets/lesson-3/1400-console-li.jpg)

-Using `querySelector()` with `.task-item[data-task-id='" + taskId + "']` allowed us to find a different element with the same `data-task-id` attribute.
+Using `querySelector()` with a selector like `.task-item[data-task-id='0']` allowed us to find a different element with the same `data-task-id` attribute.
 We used a similar method earlier when we wanted to get the values from our form elements.
-With those, we selected the element type (`input`) and then specified what attribute we were looking to match (`input[name='task-name']`).
+With the form, we selected the element type (`input`) and then specified what attribute we were looking to match (`input[name='task-name']`).
 Here, we are selecting the element by its class name, and then looking for one with the specific data attribute value.

 Now that we have the correct element, let's update `deleteTask()` one more time to actually remove it from the page: